vmedea/kritaNumpadPalette/README.md

 Tested with [ckb-next](https://github.com/ckb-next/ckb-next) and a Corsair K95 RGB Platinum Keyboard only.

+## Usage

+When enabled, the plugin will show the colors of the top-left swatches of the current palette on the numeric keypad keys.
+Pressing a key will set the color on that key as foreground color.
+Holding `Shift` and pressing a key sets it as background color.

+You can move around in the palette (change the offset) with `Alt-` and the numeric keypad arrow keys. `Alt-5` resets position to the top left.

+For now, you'll need to push one of the keys to initially trigger the plugin, and to update after palette changes.
+These aren't detected automatically at the moment.

 ## ckb-next setup

 - Under 'Performance' tab, set 'Num lock:' to 'always off'.
 We won't use the numlock as numlock but as extra function key.